JonathanRossouw/Thesis/thesis/README.md

 # Masters Thesis Log
 This README serves as a log for changes made to the Agent Based Model I will be using for my thesis.

+## 17 September

+### Current Thesis Topic
+Using ABM to create a model for transactions between households and firms which use banks as intermediaries.
+The model should include realistic featuers of a modern payments system e.g. time delays when transfering funds between banks, costs of transactions, loans between banks at a market related interest rate.
+Then a CBDC should be introduced to the model following a realistic implementation of the technology.
+The improvements in total welfare as measured by increase in the sum of utility functions of the households and firms could be used to determine usefulness of CBDC.

+### Structure

+The model has 10 agents, 8 households and 2 banks.
+Each household is affiliated to a bank.
+The households are connected to each other through a random directed network.
+The network has an exogenous randomness parameter set to 0.5.

+In the initial period, each household is endowed with 24 units of "deposits".
+The household balance consists of "deposits" plus the sum of "receipts" less the sum of  "payments".
+Each period, half of the households are randomly selected to experience a payment shock.
+The shock forces the household to make a payment along a randomly selected edge to another household.
+The amount is a stochastic variable conisting of a proportion of positive current balance.
+The proportion is drawn from a uniform distribution between 0.2 and 0.7.

+The payment shock is recorded as a "payment" transaction from the household to its bank.
+The bank settles the transaction by making a "receipt" transaction to the intended recipient household.
+If the household making the payment and the household receiving the payment bank with the same bank then the settlement takes place.
+Otherwise, the bank stores the payment for settlement when the period is a multiple of the "batch" length.
+This structure intends to model the automatic clearing house and RTGS mechanism in a modern payment system.

+### Code Changes

+The following lists the additions to the baseagents from Black Rhino ABM found at: https://github.com/blackrhinoabm/BlackRhino/tree/master

+Network
+* Variables
+    - contracts (empty networkx directed graph)

+* Methods
+    - initialize_networks (Create random networkx directed graph with number of nodes equal to number of households.
+Randomness parameter is set exogenously.
+Node attributed set as the household identifier)

+Environment
+* Variables
+    - network (empty Network class instance)

+* Methods
+    - initialize_network (Initialize Network instance.
+Call initialize_networks method and set enivornment.network class variable as the network.)
+    - initialize (Call initialize_network method)

+Updater
+* Variable
+    - payment_shock (Changed random recipient of payment.
+Now recipient is randomly select household that has edge with payment shock household)

 ## 10 September